ApiniLabs/PAC-ID/README.md

 ![A PAC-ID.](images/pac-id-example.jpg)

-##### Placement of the visual marker
+##### Placement of the Visual Marker

--   MUST be placed to the left or to the bottom of the code
+-   The visual marker MUST be placed to the left or to the bottom of the 2D-code.
--   The spacing between visual marker and barcode MUST match its minimum quiet zone (e.g. 4 modules for QR, 1 module for Data Matrix)
+-   The spacing between visual marker and the 2D-code MUST match its minimum quiet zone (yellow area, e.g. 4 modules for QR codes, 1 module for Data Matrix codes)
--   Visual Markers placed at the bottom SHALL start from left to right.
+-   Visual markers placed at the bottom SHALL start from left to right.
 Right to Left is allowed when surrounded by RTL languages.
--   Visual Markers placed at the left, SHALL start from top to bottom
+-   Visual markers placed at the left, SHALL start from top to bottom.

 ![A PAC-ID.](images/pac-id-visual-marker.jpg)

-##### Visual marker design
+##### Visual Marker Design

-- Each Visual Marker SHALL consists of 5x5 module size visual marker squares
+- Each visual marker SHALL consist of marker squares (blue), which consist of 5x5 2D-code modules each.
-- There MUST be 1 module space between the visual marker squares
+- There MUST be 1 2D code module of space (green) between the visual marker squares.
-- Each visual marker square MUST have at least one of its 25 modules set
+- Each visual marker square MUST have at least one of its 25 2D-code modules set (black).

 ![A PAC-ID.](images/visual-marker.jpg)